-Why Do Babies Sleep With Their Butt In The Air?
-Child's Pose Is Comfy For A Reason
+Why Babies Love To Sleep With Their Butt In The Air

-Babies like to be tucked up as they are in the womb, noted Dr Harvey Karp of The Happiest Baby on The Block.
+Babies like to be tucked up as they are in the womb, noted Dr. Harvey Karp in The Happiest Baby on The Block.
 That's why swaddling is so effective.
-When babies realize they can mimic this themselves, either by happenstance of crawling or rolling over, of course they'll want to hang out in that position.
-For my children, this was a long phase.
-It wasn't until they were well into their toddlerhood.
-In fact, I just found my 10-year-old like this last night.
+When babies realize they can mimic this themselves, either by happenstance of crawling or rolling over, it makes sense they’d be comfortable enough to doze off in that position.